 - IN.5.2.1 Each driver must be able to exit to the side of the vehicle in no more than 5 seconds. - IN.5.2.2 The Egress Test will be conducted for each driver as follows: - a.
-The driver must wear the specified equipment - b.
+The driver must wear the specified Driver Equipment VE.3.2, VE.3.3 - b.
 Egress time begins with the driver in the fully seated position, with hands in driving position on the connected steering wheel. - c.
 Egress time may include the driver simulating actuating the cockpit master switch - d.
 Egress time will stop when the driver has both feet on the pavement.